 The journey to parenthood for LGBTQIA+ individuals and couples may not be always be straight forward – but difficult roads can still lead to beautiful destinations.

 Starting a family is an exciting and life-changing time.
 For those who identify as LGBTQ+ however, the route is often unclear - so knowing all your options can help you determine the best path.

+So, what if you're LGBTQIA+ but want a family?
 The good news is that lots of people within the LGBTQ+ community are raising families, and along with increasing support for equal rights around the world, the acceptance and visibility of LGBTQ+ people and families continues to grow.